Layers allow you to edit and design using a non-destructive methodology. This gives you maximum flexibility for your photographic projects.

 Adjustment layer—special layer that can be used to correct or enhance the layers beneath.

-Fill layer—special layer that contains an adjustable solid or gradient colour.
+Fill layer—special layer that contains an adjustable solid or gradient color.